ibralyousef/ibralyousef.github.io/_tabs/about.md

 Deeply fascinated by the laws of nature and their impact on the world.
 I found great satisfaction in physics' analytical problem-solving approach.

-Research interests: Mathematical physics; Quantum computing; Spin Hamiltonians.
+Research interests: Quantum Computing; Mathematical physics; Spin Hamiltonians.